nikiimisal/Project-Node.js-App-CI-CD-with-Jenkins-GitHub-Webhook/README.md

-# 🚀 Node.js App — CI/CD with Jenkins & GitHub Webhook
+# 🚀 Node.js App — CI/CD with Jenkins & GitHub

 >This project demonstrates a **complete CI/CD pipeline** for a Node.js application using **Jenkins and GitHub Webhooks**, fully automated from **code push → build → test → deploy**.